pacificcode/external-secrets/docs/provider/secretserver.md

 ### Referencing Secrets

 Secrets may be referenced by secret ID or secret name.
->Please note if using the secret name the name field must not contain spaces or control characters.<br />
+>If using the secret name as your remoteRef.key the name field must not contain spaces or control characters.<br />
 If multiple secrets are found, *`only the first found secret will be returned`*.

 Please note: `Retrieving a specific version of a secret is not yet supported.`

-Note that because all Secret Server secrets are JSON objects, you must specify the `remoteRef.property` in your ExternalSecret configuration.<br />
+All Secret Server secrets are JSON objects, therefore you must specify the `remoteRef.property` in your ExternalSecret configuration.<br />
 You can access nested values or arrays using [gjson syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).